Set up a business

 Check what your responsibilities are if you:

-You may be able to claim office, property and equipment costs as expenses.
+Check if you can claim office, property and equipment as expenses.

 Taking on people to help